KTRBS/Shop-offer-adder/README.md

 - Add daily deals
   - As same as normal offers but adds to 'daily deals' tab
 - Add skin offer
-  - Add skin offer to 'skin' tab without knowing no skin id
+  - Add skin offer to 'skin' tab
 - Add star coin offer
   - As same as normal offers, but with star coin